hbadri3/ckanext-raseel-theme-dev/README.md

 | Hossam Badri | <hbadri@mda.gov.sa> |  |

 ***
-This theme is based on: ckanext-ozwillo-theme
+This theme is based on: ckanext-raseel-theme

 Requirements